Posted in Business, Homes, People

 Oakland Tribune April 1920

-Initially, the home was called the“Northern Federation Home and Day Nursery.”
-It was subsequently renamed to honor Fannie Wall who was the first woman to run the charity on a daily basis.
+Initially, the home was called the “Northern Federation Home and Day Nursery.”
+Subsequently, it was renamed to honor Fannie Wall, the first woman to run the charity daily.

-The Fannie Wall Children’s Home and Day Nursery was open to children of all races, ethnicities, and religions, it was the first facility in Northern California to provide various services including housing, boarding, and daycare for black orphans.
+The Fannie Wall Children’s Home and Day Nursery was open to children of all races, ethnicities, and religions.
+It was the first facility in Northern California to provide various services, including housing, boarding, and daycare for black orphans.

 It was located at 1215 Peralta Street in West Oakland from 1918-1928.

 Fannie Wall ( 1860-1944) came to Oakland with her family in the early 1900s.
-She was born in Gallatin Tennessee in 1860.
-She was married to Archey(Archy) H. Wall (18?? -1931), was a staff sergeant in the US Army.
-They had two daughters, Lillian (Williams) and Florence (Murray), and one son Clifton.
-Archey was transferred to the Presidio in San Francisco and they ultimately ended up in Oakland.
-Wall was an early community activist who participated in several organizations that promoted African American economic empowerment
+She was born in Gallatin, Tennessee, in 1860.
+She was married to Archey(Archy) H Wall (18?? -1931), a staff sergeant in the US Army.
+They had two daughters, Lillian (Williams) and Florence (Murray), and one son, Clifton Archey, was transferred to the Presidio in San Francisco and ultimately ended up in Oakland.
+Wall was an early community activist who participated in several organizations that promoted African American economic empowerment.

 She served several terms as the president of the California Federation of Colored Women’s Clubs.

 She co-founded the Art and Industrial Club of Oakland in 1906.
-Under her presidency, the club joined the Child Welfare League.
-Wall also help establish the “Colored Y” of Oakland.
+Under her presidency, the club joined the Child Welfare League Wall and helped establish the “Colored Y” of Oakland.

 In 1936 Archie Williams her grandson (Lillian)won a gold medal in the 400-meter run in Berlin.

-Oakland Tribune Aug 8, 1936
+Oakland Tribune August 8, 1936

 Fannie Wall died on April 14, 1944, in her home on Telegraph Avenue.
 She is buried in the same plot as her husband in the San Francisco National Cemetery.

-Oakland Tribune Apr 20, 1944
+Oakland Tribune April 20, 1944

 Linden Street Site

-In 1928, having outgrown its original location they moved to a new one on Linden Street.
+In 1928, having outgrown its original location, they moved to a new one on Linden Street.

 Fannie Wall Children’s Home, 815 Linden – 2nd site -Courtesy The African American Museum and Library Oakland

 The handsome house at 815 Linden Street was purchased for $5000.
-The upper-middle-class house was designed by Charle Man in the 1880s.
-It was one of five buildings built by Frances Reichling a surveyor, who subdivided his property at the corner of Linden Street and Eighth Street.
-The largest of the buildings became the family home and the others were rentals.
+Charlie Man designed the upper-middle-class house in the 1880s.
+It was one of five buildings built by Frances Reichling, a surveyor who subdivided his property at the corner of Linden Street and Eighth Street.
+The most prominent building became the family home; the others were rentals.

 Linden Street 1948 -African American Museum & Library at Oakland (Oakland, Calif.)

-The home could accommodate up to 20 resident children and 8-15 children for daycare services and be operated by a professional staff of over ten employees that included social workers and a volunteer psychiatrist.
+The home could accommodate up to 20 children and 8-15 children for daycare services.
+It would be operated by a professional staff of over ten employees, including social workers and a volunteer psychiatrist.

-The house was considered a step up from the one on Peralta Street and was across the street from the “Colored Y.”
+They considered this house a step up from the one on Peralta Street and was across the street from the “Colored Y.”

 Women and children seated around the piano at the Fannie Wall Children’s Home and Day Nursery- updated -African American Museum & Library at Oakland (Oakland, Calif.)